 The Department of Online Education and Innovation is committed to supporting faculty in designing fully online and hybrid courses using the highest quality standards of online course design.
-Our pedagogical mission is student centered and based on the Quality Matters Rubric.
-Through continuous professional development of Moravian's faculty, we strive for continuous improvement of online courses.
+Our pedagogical mission is student-centered and based on the Quality Matters Rubric.
+Through the continuous professional development of Moravian's faculty, we strive for continuous improvement of online courses.
 As Flower Darby wrote in Small Teaching Online, "Helping faculty prepare to teach effective - no, excellent - online courses can and should be a primary goal of educational developers and institutional leadership."

 Bernardo Cantens, Ph.
 D.

 Associate Provost of Online Education and Innovation

 Professor of Philosophy

 What sets Moravian College's online courses and programs apart from other institutions?

 Moravian College offers students flexibility through online learning while providing academic quality and standards, technologically advanced learning systems, and a robust support team that offers students academic accessibility, advising, tutoring, and other academic support programs that enhance students' learning experience (see Moravian's Student Success Team).